Types of Product Defects

 In the case of marketing defects, the error is in the communications about the product.
 The promotion may make false claims about what the product can accomplish.
 The promotion may have a failure to warn of risks.
 It may fail to communicate the safe use of the product.

-Who has not seen ads of television of pharmaceutical drugs?
+Who has not seen ads on television of pharmaceutical drugs?
 The point is that if you take such and such drug, your arthritis will not hurt you anymore.
-All the while the voice over in the ad is telling you in a hurried voice a litany of side effects that may result.
+All the while the voice over in the ad is telling you in a litany of side effects that may result.
 This is the drug company's effort by marketing to explain the risks of their potentially dangerous product.

 Road Design Defects

 When we drive on a street or highway, we expect that they will be safely designed and maintained.
 This is the responsibility of the state and local governmental authorities.
 Under state law these governmental units can be sued for dangerous road design or poor maintenance which results in accidents.

 - Improper Grading of Curves: Roads should be graded with a slope to keep traffic on the road.
 A flat curve will lead cars to fly off.